introdh/intro-dh2018-felxis/assignment3_Fichera.md

 ## Challenges of Representing Space and Place as Applied to Your Map

+The challenge facing arcgis as a use to showcase space over place lies in its visual nature.
+It can be very difficult to use visuals only to express the difference between space and place.

+It is essential to also incorporate words and other mediums so the audience can ascertain the distinction between the two.
+Bodenhamer writes, "All spaces contain embedded stories based on what has happened there.
+These stories are both individual and collective, and each of them links geography (space) and history (time).
+More important, they all reflect the values and cultural codes present in the various political and social arrangements that provide structure to society.
+In this sense, then, the meaning of space, especially as place or landscape, is always being constructed through the various contests that occur over power.”
+(Bodenhamer.
+Springer, 2013).

+I can pinpoint its location on a map or put as many pictures of the Queally Center or the Business school as I want into my StoryMap, but no matter what I add to each slide, it is nearly impossible to communicate what a specific space means to me.
+And this same problem can be seen with any single individual’s unique spaces across campus.

 ## Limits and possibilities of Mapping and/or Spatial Analysis